12 Enchanting Spots in Andes Mountains to Add to Your Bucket List

 9. Raqch’i

-The centerpiece is the massive Temple of Wiracocha, once featuring one of the largest roofed buildings in the Inca Empire.
-Walls tower nearly 45 feet high in partial remains.
-My favorite features are the perfectly preserved circular storehouses called qollqas that showcase the impressive Inca food distribution system.
+The centerpiece Temple of Wiracocha once featured one of the largest roofed buildings in the Inca Empire.
+Walls tower nearly 45 feet high, and you can walk right up to examine the perfectly fitted stonework.
+My favorite features are the circular storehouses called qollqas that demonstrate the sophisticated Inca food distribution system.
+There are dozens of them scattered across the site.

-The site also features residential areas, fountains, and an intricate irrigation network displaying engineering mastery.
-Unlike crowded Inca sites, here you can wander contemplatively among centuries-old stone walls.
-The site sits at 11,400 feet, offering sweeping views of the surrounding countryside and distant snowy peaks of the Vilcanota mountain range.
+The complex includes residential areas, fountains, and an intricate irrigation network that still functions today.
+Unlike Machu Picchu’s constant crowds, here you can wander contemplatively among centuries-old stone walls.
+The site sits at 11,400 feet with sweeping views of the Vilcanota mountain range.
+Entry costs around $4, and most people combine it with other Sacred Valley sites.
+May through September offers the best weather for archaeological exploration and clearest mountain views.

 Discover the ancient beauty of Raqch'i, where history whispers through its stone walls